-Cartlage is a smooth coating on the end of your thigh and shin bone that allow smooth, painless movement of your knee.
+Cartilage is a smooth coating on the end of your thigh and shin bone that allows smooth, painless movement of your knee.
 It is a flexible connective tissue that cushions your bones against the pressures and forces of daily living.
-Unfortunately it is susceptible to injury and degeneration.
-The most common causes of cartilage damage are wear and tear, repeitive use, and trauma.
+Unfortunately, it is susceptible to injury and degeneration.
+The most common causes of cartilage damage are wear and tear, repetitive use, and trauma.

-Proper knee function requires that all the muscles, tendons, ligaments, and nerves work together in a synchronmized and harmonic fashion.
+Proper knee function requires that all the muscles, tendons, ligaments, and nerves work together in a synchronized and harmonic fashion.
 When the system breaks down, knee pain, swelling and dysfunction can occur.

-There are three principal bones in the knee: patella, femur and tibia.
+There are three principal bones in the knee: patella, femur, and tibia.
 Bone can become injured due to trauma.
 Acute injuries can lead to bone swelling also known as subchondral edema.
-Long term bone injury can result in bone death also referred to as avascular necrosis.
-Both injuries can cause significant knee pain that often times is most intense at night.
-At the Centeno-Schultz Clinic these boney injuries have been successfully treated with injection of PRP and bone marrow concentrate into the bone (intraosseous).
+Long-term bone injury can result in bone death also referred to as avascular necrosis.
+Both injuries can cause significant knee pain that oftentimes is most intense at night.
+At the Centeno-Schultz Clinic, these boney injuries have been successfully treated with an injection of PRP and bone marrow concentrate into the bone (intraosseous).
 A previous blog discusses it application and success.

 Referred pain is pain that is perceived or felt in an area different than where the actual tissue damage is occurring.
-The classic example is that of an patient who is experiencing an heart attack.
-That patient may feel arm pain however the actual tissue damage is occuring in their heart.
-An example of referred pain into the knee is a irritation of the the L3 nerve in the low back.
+The classic example is that of a patient who is experiencing a heart attack.
+That patient may feel arm pain however the actual tissue damage is occurring in their heart.
+An example of referred pain in the knee is an irritation of the L3 nerve in the low back.
 A patient may have no back pain but have pain in the front portion of their knee which is the result of low back nerve irritation.